lunabrain-ai/lunapipe/prompts/README.md

 # Prompt Templates

+If you are unfamiliar with how go templates work, you can read more about them [here](https://golang.org/pkg/text/template/) and play with them [here](https://gotemplate.io/what-is-this/).

 ## Example

 Here is an example of a template that generates a function in a given language: